What we Commonly refer to as 'Art' Doesn't Actually Exist

 What of the blind-folded man and the dart boards, though?
 The man is always the “art”, so if the man is music, then the darts are songs, and the dartboards are things that we like.
 That dartboards have different regions relating to accuracy represents the differing amounts of pleasure one can derive from a stimulus.
 Different types of music, different melodies, tempos, beats, and so on.

 If we’ve never encountered a genre of music before, then it is truly random.
 He throws the darts and hits what he hits.
 If we have, however, then the man cheats.
 He lifts the blindfold and looks at the dart boards.
 With great precision he hits and misses in the exact right ways based on what you’ve experienced before.
 If you enjoy Pop Rock a great deal, and he’s throwing music from that genre, then you’re far more likely to get a hit.
 Bullseye!
-A magical experience.
+A transcendent experience.